 - Organization and administrative procedures

 Written office policies provide the agents and other employees of the brokerage guidance as to how to carry out their expected duties.
-Outlining the delegation of duties helps to establish what tasks fall to who that is within the bounds of the law as some tasks can only be done by the broker.
-Written documentation of regulatory compliance is fundamental as it provides agents and the broker knowledge of laws that apply to the brokerage.
+Outlining the delegation of duties helps to establish what tasks fall to who.
+This is critical as some tasks can only be done by the broker.
+Thus, written documentation of regulatory compliance is fundamental as it provides agents and the broker knowledge of laws that apply to the brokerage.
 These include fair housing laws, antitrust laws, and any relevant state and local real estate laws.
 Written documentation of these important topics allows for real estate agents, under leadership from the broker, to establish successful relationships with their clients and follow real estate law.

 Common (and Avoidable) Violations of Real Estate Law

-Written documentation provides immense help to brokers and their agents as they can refer to this documentation to assure that they are within legal bounds.
+Written documentation provides immense help to brokers and their agents.
+It is important that they can refer to this documentation to assure that they are within legal bounds.
 In California, a common violation of real estate laws occurs in trust fund record keeping.
 In this instance, brokers often commit trust fund violations because they lack the knowledge to properly maintain adequate records.
-Such information needed to do their record-keeping properly must be included in procedural documentation to avoid violations associated with trust fund laws.
+Such information needed to do their record-keeping properly must be included in procedural documentation.
+This helps avoid violations associated with trust fund laws.
 California’s Department of Real Estate has even noted that a simple remedy would be the maintenance of proper office procedures.
 Such negligence can incur hefty consequences including disciplinary action taken against a broker’s license.
 Seeking the assistance of a technical writer can help standardize office process and procedural documentation and help you avoid common violations of real estate laws.

 How EDC Can Help You